h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. If selection improves training accuracy but hurts validation accuracy, what does this suggest?
 5. Compare different evaluation strategies
 6. If training accuracy follows $A_{train} = 0.8 + 0.02n$ and validation accuracy follows $A_{val} = 0.8 + 0.01n - 0.001n^2$ where $n$ is the number of features, find the point where the gap between training and validation accuracy is maximized.
 This represents the point of maximum overfitting.
 Show your calculations and interpret the result.
+7. Design an evaluation strategy that prevents overfitting
+8. If evaluation criteria are noisy, how do you handle this?
+9. How do you choose between different evaluation metrics?
+10. Compare different validation strategies for feature selection

 For a detailed explanation of this question, see [Question 29: Evaluation Criteria](L8_2_29_explanation.md).